 TLDR Protein kinase C epsilon may promote skin cancer development after UV exposure by affecting nearby cells.

-The study investigated the role of Protein kinase C epsilon (PKCɛ) in skin carcinogenesis using transgenic mice that overexpressed PKCɛ.
-These mice were highly susceptible to developing metastatic squamous cell carcinoma (mSCC) following ultraviolet radiation (UVR) exposure or a specific tumor promotion protocol.
-The research suggested that PKCɛ overexpression in the epidermis, but not in the tumor itself, created a microenvironment conducive to mSCC development through a paracrine mechanism involving cytokines like tumor necrosis factor–α (TNFα).
-This pattern was observed in both the mouse model and human squamous cell carcinoma, indicating a potential pathway for cancer development linked to PKCɛ.
+The study investigated the role of Protein Kinase C epsilon (PKCɛ) in skin carcinogenesis using transgenic mouse models that overexpressed PKCɛ.
+These mice were highly susceptible to developing metastatic squamous cell carcinoma (mSCC) when exposed to ultraviolet radiation or a specific tumor promotion protocol.
+The research suggested that PKCɛ might contribute to cancer development through a paracrine mechanism involving the induction of cytokines like tumor necrosis factor–α (TNFα).
+Notably, PKCɛ was not expressed in the tumors themselves but was present in the surrounding uninvolved tissue, indicating that its overexpression in the epidermis could create a microenvironment conducive to cancer development.
+Similar patterns were observed in human squamous cell carcinoma, supporting the findings from the mouse model.

 Discuss this study in the Community →